Your SEO is Perfect, So What the Heck?

 There are also ways on the development side that your site could accidentally be “blocked” from being indexed by Google, including:

 Another way pages get de-indexed is through an error with a no-index tag.
-This can easily happen when the developer is trying to keep certain pages from being indexed, and accidentally ends up adding the no-index tag to all of the pages.
+This can easily happen when the developer is trying to keep certain pages from being indexed, but accidentally ends up adding the no-index tag to all of the pages.
 You can spend weeks trying to figure out why your pages are not being found on Google, only to discover it’s a simple no-index tag.

 CMS and ranking

-Your content management system is supposed to work for you, but occasionally can work against you if not implemented correctly.
+A content management system is supposed to work for you, but occasionally can work against you if not implemented correctly.
 One way that your CMS can mess with your search engine rankings is through the website’s theme.

 Be sure to implement a theme and CMS that is set up for optimization.
 Don’t add too many plugins to save time, since they’ll just slow down the site.